bezzlab/mzIdentMLVisualiser/README.md

 ## How to use visualisation plugin

+<img src="sampleFiles/snapshots/how_to_use.png" alt="menu"  width="1137" height="373"/>

 Users *MUST* **login** to the server in order to use visualisation functionality.
 This visualisation is enabled only for mzIdentML files(.mzid file format).
-You can select visualisation menu by click on the visualisation button of the data file from the history panel:
+Once you upload mzIdentML file(.mzid file extension), it will appear in the history panel.
+You can select visualisation menu by click on the visualisation button of the input file.Time taken to load data is depends on the file size.

-<img src="sampleFiles/snapshots/how_to_use.png" alt="menu"  width="1137" height="373"/>

-Time taken to load data is depends on the file size.

 ## How to use visualisation tool

 <img src="sampleFiles/snapshots/galaxytool.png" alt="How to used Galaxy Tool"/>

+You can integrate tool into your protein identification workflows or can execute seperately.
+The output mzIdentML file is the input for the tool.